Amazon Fargate logo

 - name: Serverless Compute

-description: Run containers without provisioning or managing servers.
-Fargate handles capacity, OS updates, and scaling automatically.
+Run containers without provisioning or managing servers.
+Fargate handles capacity, OS updates, and scaling

 - name: ECS and EKS Integration